zio/zio/docs/reference/service-pattern/index.md

 }
 ```

-### 3. Defining Dependencies

-If the creation of a service depends on other services, we can define these dependencies by using constructors:
+3. **Defining Dependencies**— If the creation of a service depends on other services, we can define these dependencies by using constructors:

 ```scala mdoc:silent:nest
 trait ServiceA {